getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Hello, Suzy!
 ```

-A mistake often made when defining a function at a certain point in the program is to assume that closure captures the current value of whatever variable(s) it references.
-The assumption would thus be that `greeting()` should return "Hello, Frank!".
+A common mistake to assume that closure captures the current value of whatever variable(s) it references, when defining a function at a certain point in the program.
+The assumption would be that `greeting()` should return "Hello, Frank!".

-But `greeting()` (or `hello()`, if you like) is closed over `studentName`, not its value.
-When `greeting()` is invoked, the updated (current) value of the variable (`"Suzy"`) is always reflected.
+But `greeting()` (aka, `hello()`) is closed over `studentName`, not its value.
+When `greeting()` is invoked, the current value of the variable (`"Suzy"`) is reflected.

-The classic canonical illustration of this mistake is using closure inside a loop:
+The classic illustration of this mistake is creating closure inside a loop:

 ```js
 var fns = [];